All You Need for Object Detection: From Pixels, Points, and Prompts to Next-Gen Fusion and Multimodal LLMs/VLMs in Autonomous Vehicles: Object Detection in Autonomous Vehicles

 SINet is a two-stage detector that uses a conventional CNN backbone (PVA) to generate proposals from multiple feature levels.
-Per proposal, a Context-Aware RoI pooling (CARoI) layer upsamples only small RoIs via bilinear deconvolution whose kernel size is set by the ratio of the target pooled size to the proposal size, and then applies max pooling, preserving small-object structure without upscaling entire feature maps.
+Per proposal, a Context-Aware RoI pooling (CARoI) layer upsamples only small RoIs via bilinear deconvolution, with kernel size determined by the ratio of the target pooled size to the proposal size, and then applies max pooling, preserving small-object structure without upscaling entire feature maps.
 The pooled features from several backbone layers are concatenated and fed to a scale-aware decision head that partitions proposals by size; each branch (one conv + one fully connected layer with classification and box-regression heads) shares early features but is trained with a Gaussian-jittered threshold around the dataset’s median object scale to reduce intra-class variation.
 At inference, outputs from all branches are merged using a lightweight “soft-NMS” that averages the coordinates of highly overlapping, high-confidence boxes.
 Because deconvolution is applied only to small RoIs and the branching does not increase the number of processed proposals, these additions maintain end-to-end training while introducing essentially no extra runtime.

-Gaussian YOLOv3 \cite{choi2019gaussian} keeps the overall layout of YOLOv3 intact, with three detection scales, feature aggregation from the backbone, and dense predictions.
+Gaussian YOLOv3 \cite{choi2019gaussian} maintains the overall YOLOv3 layout, including three detection scales, feature aggregation from the backbone, and dense predictions.
 However, it changes the way bounding boxes are parameterized.
-Each coordinate is modeled as a Gaussian variable with its variance, meaning the network outputs not only position estimates but also an uncertainty term for each.
+Each coordinate is modeled as a Gaussian variable with its own variance, meaning the network outputs not only position estimates but also an uncertainty term for each coordinate.
 These variances are fed into a modified regression loss based on negative log-likelihood, and they also influence the suppression of overlapping boxes at inference.
 The result is a system that can flag low-confidence localizations without discarding high-confidence detections that fall near ambiguous boundaries.
 Compared with AspectNet’s emphasis on encoding geometric priors into a deterministic pipeline, Gaussian YOLOv3 takes a probabilistic route to preserve the speed of a one-stage detector while offering a measure of confidence that can be applied to downstream tasks.

 Table \ref{table: 3D_Kitti} focuses on 3D object detection methods that use camera-based KITTI data, but generate 3D bounding boxes from 2D image inputs.
 From Table \ref{table: 3D_Kitti}, we provide a detailed discussion of four selected models: M3D-RPN \cite{brazil2019m3d}, recognized as one of the most widely adopted models in this field; MonoDGP \cite{Pu_2025_CVPR}, which is the latest released method; MonoTAKD \cite{Liu_2025_CVPR}, which achieved the highest results in $AP_{BEV}$ $Car$ and $Pedestrian$ evaluations; and MonoDiff \cite{Ranasinghe_2024_CVPR} which achieved the highest results in $AP_{3D}$ $Car$ evaluation on the KITTI dataset.
 It should be mentioned that the values highlighted in red represent the best performance achieved for each evaluation metric across all listed methods.